 Good personal hygiene can prevent future cases of jock itch or other fungal infections.
-Change your undergarments if they become saturated with sweat or water.
+Change your undergarments if they become saturated with sweat, secretions, or water.
 Shower immediately after participating in any sports.

-You should make an appointment with your doctor to get a medical opinion if your symptoms last longer than 10 days.
+Make an appointment with a doctor if your symptoms last longer than 10 days.
 This is especially true if your symptoms worsen or don’t respond to an over-the-counter fungal treatment.